Icinga/icinga2/doc/03-monitoring-basics.md

 contains all relevant notification settings.
 The apply rule is applied on all host objects where the `host.address` is defined.

-If the host object has a specific custom attribute set, its value is inherited into the local notification object scope, e.g. `host.vars.notification_interval`, `host.vars.notification_period` and `host.vars.notification_type`.
+If the host object has a specific custom variable set, its value is inherited into the local notification object scope, e.g. `host.vars.notification_interval`, `host.vars.notification_period` and `host.vars.notification_type`.
 This overwrites attributes already specified in the imported `mail-host-notification`